INFO-526-S24/project-final-Datavista/data/README.md

 # Data
--   **[Dataset]**:The “World’s Biggest Data Breaches & Hacks” dataset, sourced from informationisbeautiful.net, focuses on cataloging data breaches across various sectors.
+-   **Dataset**:The “World’s Biggest Data Breaches & Hacks” dataset, sourced from informationisbeautiful.net, focuses on cataloging data breaches across various sectors.
 Key columns such as year, date, sector, method, and data sensitivity provide avenues for in-depth analysis.
 Spanning from 2003 to 2023, the dataset offers a comprehensive view of breaches over time.

-# Codebook for [chosen] Dataset
+# Codebook for “World’s Biggest Data Breaches & Hacks”  Dataset

 ## Variable Names and Descriptions:

 **Overview:**
-Welcome to the data folder of [Your Dataset Name]!
  This folder contains a dataset detailing data breaches, including information about the organizations affected, the number of records lost, the date of the breach, the sector affected, and more.

 **Dataset Details:**
-- organisation: Name of the organization that lost data.
+- organization: Name of the organization that lost data.
 - alternative name: Alternative name for the organization.
 - records lost: Number of records lost in the data breach (int64).
 - year: Year in which the data breach occurred (int64).